Black bear in a tree

 1. John Oliver Cabin

-john oliver cabin The first cabin along the loop road is the John Oliver Cabin.
-The Oliver family were among the first pioneers to settle in the area, and this structure is open to the public to walk through at your own pace.
+The first cabin along the loop road is the John Oliver Cabin.
+The Oliver family was among the first pioneers to settle in the area, and this structure is open to the public to walk through at your own pace.
 A unique thing about the cabin is that no nails or pegs were used in its construction!
 The logs were tightly fit together in a saddle-notch construction, and open spaces were filled with mud to protect the inside from the elements.

 2. Baptist & Methodist Churches